-- •Establish a social distancing strategy based on the layout and workflow of the facility, including break areas. - Arrange staggered meetings to discuss mitigation strategy. - Limit face-to-face interaction with customers. - •Barriers or screens may be installed in areas where workflow prohibits adherence to social distancing protocol.

-- Establish on-site health screening strategy. - Establish on-site screening checkpoints upon entrance to facility. - •Establish isolation protocols in case an employee contracts COVID-19 and contaminates the facility. - •Establish an adequate supply of preventative material inventory (soap, sanitizer, thermometers, etc.).
+- Establish a social distancing strategy based on the layout and workflow of the facility, including break areas. - Arrange staggered "day-of-return" meetings to discuss mitigation strategy. - Limit face-to-face interaction with customers. - · Barriers or screens may be installed in areas where workflow prohibits adherence to social distancing protocol. - Establish on-site health screening strategy. - Establish on-site screening checkpoints upon entrance to facility. - Establish isolation protocols in case an employee contracts COVID-19 and contaminates the facility.

-- •Establish a disinfection team to clean/disinfect entire facility and create a recurring disinfection schedule. - Establish an inbound parts/materials/packages disinfection strategy. - •Expedited shipments (transit time less than 48 hours) should be handled utilizing PPE and personal sanitization practices.
+- Establish an adequate supply of preventative material inventory (soap, sanitizer, - thermometers, etc.). • Establish a disinfection team to clean/disinfect entire facility and create a recurring disinfection schedule. - Establish an inbound parts/materials/packages disinfection strategy. - Expedited shipments (transit time less than 48 hours) should be handled utilizing PPE and personal sanitization practices. - Expedited shipment may be sanitized (only by appropriately trained personnel) with a 10% bleach solution or a hospital grade disinfectant. - When possible, allow incoming materials to remain untouched for 48 hours when received.

-- •Establish an internal pandemic response team who will design and implement a "return-to-work" plan. - Assign a COVID-19 protocol coordinator and training strategy.
+- Establish an internal pandemic response team who will design and implement a "return-to-work"plan. - Assign a COVID-19 protocol coordinator and training strategy.